denten-books/plain-text/30-format.md

 words but with sound," appealing to the senses rather than the intellect.
 "Thought and speech," he wrote:

 > cannot keep up with inspired experience, and for this reason artists are
 > free to express themselves not only in language of common understanding, but
 > also in private language---language that has no settled sense [...]
 Lilacs
-> are beautiful, but how deformed [*bezobrazno*] the word "lilac," plundered
+> are beautiful, but how deformed [*bezobrazno*] the word "lily," plundered
 > and exhausted.
 This is why I call a lilac "uao," restoring its primal
 > clarity [@shklovksy_poetika_1919, 13].

-The word *bezobrazno*, in the meaning of hideous or deformed, literally translates as "without an image."
-The word "lilacs" has lost its verbal, linguistic shape, the author implied.
-Formalism of the outward kind thus aimed to restore the sensation of an image, returning form, in the sense of a shape, to habituated content.
+*Bezobrazno*, in the meaning of hideous or deformed, literally translates as "without an image."
+The word "lilacs" has lost its unique shape; it has become vulgar.
+Formalism of the outward kind thus aims to restore the sensation of an image, returning form, in the sense of shape, to habituated content.
 Formal techniques like chanting or neologism helped revitalize the external sound image.
-The word loses its sense through repetition, while gaining a distinct physical sound signature, which goes unnoticed in everyday use.
+In repetition, the word loses its sense---lily, lily, lily, lily---but gains a distinct sound signature, which otherwise goes unnoticed.
+The flower's new name similarly takes the object out of its usual linguistic context.
+How strange the newly discovered uao!

-Three of the sixteen essays these volumes struck in another direction, away from shape and towards formula.
-Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," dealt with narrative structure rather than phonetic image.[^ln3-propp] All three authors cited a common source of influence for this direction of research, the work of Alexander Veselovsky, a nineteenth century Russian historian of literature who did not attain the renown enjoyed by his pupils in the West.
-An early pioneer of comparative literature, he advocated philology as a "historical" and "genetic" study of "poetic consciousness and its forms."
+Three of the sixteen essays these volumes strike in another direction, away from shape and towards formula.
+Shklovsky's "Art as Technique," "Linkages between Plot and Style Device," and Eichenbaum's "How the *Overcoat* Is Made," deal with narrative structure rather than phonetic image.[^ln3-propp] All three authors cite a common source of influence for this direction of
+research: the work of Alexander Veselovsky, a nineteenth century Russian historian of literature who did not attain the renown enjoyed by his pupils in the West.

+An early pioneer of comparative literature, Veselovsky advocated philology as a "historical" and "genetic" study of "poetic consciousness and its forms."
-Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as his inspiration, Veselovsky almost always used the word "form" in the sense of "formula," and not at all in the sense of "shape" or "sound."
-In this, he imagined a rather Hegelian model of literary evolution, which proceeds through the development of universal constants and narrative plot sequences, which further influence the development of literary particulars.
-Veselovsky called these genetic constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].
+Citing literary explorations by Goethe, Friedrich Schiller, and Georges Polti as inspiration, Veselovsky almost always used the word "form" in the sense of "formula," and not at all in the sense of "shape" or "sound."
+In this, he imagined a Hegelian model of literary evolution, which develops through universal constants and narrative plot sequences.
+These ideal forms in turn influence the development of literary particulars.
+Veselovsky called his genetic constants "vagabond formulas" [@veselovsky_sobranie_1913, 185].

-> Somewhere, someone gave these plots [*siuzhety*] an apt expression, a
+"Somewhere, someone gave these plots [*siuzhety*] an apt expression," he
+wrote:

-> formula, elastic enough to fit, if not new content, then new interpretations
+> a formula, elastic enough to fit, if not new content, then new
-> of plots rich in their associative possibilities.
-The formula endures.
+> interpretations of plots rich in their associative possibilities.
+The
-> Writers will return to it, altering its significance, expanding its meaning,
+> formula endures.
+Writers will return to it, altering its significance,
-> and adopting it to new types.
-As the formula of "desire" was and continues
+> expanding its meaning, and adopting it to new types.
+As the formula of
-> to be repeated, so also are repeated the plots of *Faust* and *Don Juan*
+> "desire" was and continues to be repeated, so also are repeated the plots of
-> across the distance of centuries [...]
-We are connected to a tradition.
-We
+> *Faust* and *Don Juan* across the distance of centuries [...]
+We are
-> expand within it---not to create new forms, but to attach to them new
+> connected to a tradition.
+We expand within it---not to create new forms, but
-> sentiments and concerns.
-This dynamic could be considered a kind of a law of
+> to attach to them new sentiments and concerns.
+This dynamic could be
-> conservation of energy [@veselovsky_sobranie_1913, 475-47].
+> considered a kind of a law of conservation of energy

-[^ln3-propp]: To this strain of formalism one could also adduce Vladimir Propp's well-known *Morphology of the Folktale*, a text that finds a limited number of universal principles of composition in the multiplicity of folktale traditions.
+> [@veselovsky_sobranie_1913, 475-47].

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
 Veselovsky's formulas resemble concrete universals, which develop independently of individual texts.
-Formulae in this sense have a life of their own, in a trans- or meta-human way, not fully accessible to the individual author or reader.
+Formulae in that sense have a life of their own, in a trans- or meta-human way, not fully accessible to an individual author or reader.
 They are invoked indirectly.
 They exist in the ether of culture, attaining historical momentum through a process of gradual evolutionary development.

-It is exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
-In one case, the author participates in the formation of shared culture; in the other, the author attempts to dissent from the shared cultural norm.
+Veselovsky's forms again mean exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+In one case, the author participates in the formation of shared culture; in the other, the author attempts to dissent from shared cultural norm.

 The tension between extrinsic shape and intrinsic rule lies at the heart of literary theory, manifesting at times under differing yet essentially related vocabularies.
-The emphasis on extrinsic shape logically leads to the poetics of affective reading of the kind that privileges apparent surface phenomena.
+The emphasis on extrinsic shape logically leads to a poetics of affective reading, of the kind that privileges apparent surface phenomena.
 The emphasis on intrinsic rules by contrast leads to a hermeneutics or an archaeology of text, by which the critic's role becomes to discover the non-apparent deep structural regularities.